hugireyhandani/Customer-Purchase-Prediction-at-Lobsterland/README.md

 - Comparative analysis of logistic regression and random forest models in terms of their effectiveness and accuracy.
 - Interpretation of model outputs, including feature importance and predictive accuracy.

-## How to Use This Repository
+## Key Findings
-- Clone the repository to get access to the Jupyter notebooks.
+- **Model Performance**: Insights into the accuracy and performance metrics of the logistic regression and random forest models.
-- The notebooks are self-contained and include both the code and explanations for each step of the analysis.
+- **Feature Importance**: Analysis of which features were most influential in predicting customer behavior.
-- The HTML or PDF file provides a static view of the entire project for easy reference.
+- **Comparative Analysis**: A comparison between the logistic regression model and the random forest model in terms of their effectiveness.